Is The High Fat Keto Diet For You? One Woman and Three Experts Tell The Tale

 - Fiber is a carbohydrate that the body can’t digest.
 It doesn’t raise blood-sugar levels, so there’s no use in counting grams of dietary fiber toward a daily carbohydrate goal.

-- A cup of almonds has approximately 20 grams of carbohydrates, but 12 of those come from dietary fiber, so that cup only nets 8 grams for the serving.
+- A cup of almonds has about 20 grams of carbohydrates, but 12 of those come from dietary fiber, so that cup only nets 8 grams for the serving.

 Melia Robinson’s Results from the High Fat Keto Diet